BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 newPlaybackRate = playbackMin + calculatedValue * playbackSpeedup.
 ```

-If you want a track to vary between half-speed (0.5) and double-speed (2.0), this would mean a playbackMin of 0.5 and a playbackSpeedup of 1.5 (because 0.5 + 1.5 comes to 2.)
+If you want a track to vary between half-speed (0.5) and double-speed (2.0), this would mean a playbackMin of 0.5 and a playbackSpeedup of 1.5 (because 0.5 + 1.5 comes to 2).

 #### The Decay Feature

 An important thing to realize is that Resonance is designed to highlight *changes* in the signals, as well as reflecting the values of the signals themselves.
 Tracks associated with a signal that has stayed very constant will gradually fade out, and only be heard again once the control signal moves into a new range.

-** This decay behaviour right now might be masking important micro-variations in a given signal if it has been in a similar range for a while.
-In the future it would be interesting to have the decay range shrink or expand depending on its present decay value.
+This works by an interaction of four variables defined in the input: decayRate, decayRange, decayBoost and decayThreshold.
+These work with the *calculated value* of the input, as described above with min, peak and max variables.
+The Decay also stores an internal value called decayValue that is the result of the calculation.
+The decayValue of a track is the *average* of the decayValues of each of its inputs, so that novelty in any of the Inputs reflects as novelty in the Track.

+To begin, the first message an input receives is stored as a new target value, and the decayValue is set equal to the decayBoost.

+With each subsequent message, first we check whether the absolute difference between the new value and the target value is less than the decayRange - in other words, if the decayRange is 0.2, we check whether the new value is within 0.2 of the value we have stored.

+If the new value is within this range, we consider the signal not to have changed, so we *multiply* the decayValue by the decayRate.
+If the decayRate is high, like 0.9, the decayValue will decrease slowly.
+If it is low, it will decrease more quickly and the Track will soon fade out.

+If instead the new value is outside of this range, we consider the signal to have changed, and we *add* the decayBoost to the existing decayValue.
+After this boost, if the new decayValue is above the decayThreshold, then we re-assign a new target value of the decay as the new reference point for deciding whether the signal has changed or not.

+The result of this is that when a Signal changes significantly, a Track will slowly increase in volume so long as the incoming values are outside of the current decayRange, until it reaches the decayThreshold, at which point if the Signal stays steady, the decay will slowly decrease.

 The current decay value of a track is shown on the third horzontal slider of each track in the tracks panel.

 ## The GUI